tryptofanik/us-politicians-tweets/templates/README.md

 }
   ```
 ##### Key-pair
-If you would like to ssh into the instance, the `nifi` key-pair can be downloaded from [there](https://drive.google.com/drive/folders/1xqXe1HtXGEm3rLEWXnILUifuVz9---C_?usp=sharing)
+If you would like to ssh into the instance, the `nifi` key-pair can be downloaded from [there](https://drive.google.com/drive/folders/1xqXe1HtXGEm3rLEWXnILUifuVz9---C_?usp=sharing).

-In case we switched accounts, please reupload the .pem key-pair.
+In case we switched accounts, please reupload the .pem key-pair in [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws).